flashwing-04/showtime-website-project-archive/content/ws21/master/m2-a-better-spotify/process.md

 {{<image src="Miroboard_4.jpg" alt="Pic of the Miro Board" caption="First Idea Board">}}

 {{<section title="Focus Group">}}
 The focus group consisted of **10 people** in total.
-That way we had a foolproof way to ensure the conversation wasn’t going to come to a halt*and* to encourage the external sources to give more input.
+That way, we had a foolproof way to ensure the conversation wasn’t going to come to a halt *and* to encourage the external sources to give more input.
 In order to get the most out of the interview, we started a discussion in advance whether or not they would consider themselves **heavy users** of music streaming platforms (using those kinds of apps at the least every other day).
 The challenge was to initiate an exchange between the invited persons.
-That way we were able to assure that they knew the application well enough to be a *trustworthy* source of information.
+That way, we were able to assure that they knew the application well enough to be a *trustworthy* source of information.

 {{<image src="FocusGroupQs.PNG" alt="Prepared questions for the Focus Group" caption="Focus Group Cycle">}}

  - In the beginning, we prepared a **set of questions** to get a grasp as to what kind of listener the focus group participants were.
  - Then we proceeded to give them the chance to simply think about the streaming platforms and name any kind of **feature** they would want to be refurbished in any way or even added because it didn’t even exist yet.
  - Lastly, the focus group was presented with a **stimulus**.
-In our case that was 3 different kinds of music player design handpicked from the research team of the group to show different approaches to modern designs.
+In our case, that were 3 different kinds of music player designs handpicked by the research team of the group to show different approaches to modern designs.
 This step was crucial to spark new ideas in the participants' minds and provide them with a different point of view on some features and even led to new wishes for features popping up.

 All of the different ideas discussed by and during the focus group were collected and written down into an **affinity board**.
 This was the best way to group the ideas, see whether or not duplicates were made *and* have a proper way to evaluate them.
 It also helped immensely with creating a general overview and scope for the project.